-Your strengths are so much more than just the things you’re good at.
+Your strengths are more than just the things you’re good at.

 And then I spent the good part of fifteen years feeling miserable.

 I poured everything I had into my career, but it never felt quite right.
 I would come home from work feeling exhausted and empty.
 It was deeply frustrating that I never felt completely fulfilled by my work.
 I felt lost and confused, continuously searching for ways to make my career feel better, but no amount of tweaking of my career gave me the satisfaction I was craving.
 I started developing chronic illnesses that wouldn’t go away and I was eventually diagnosed with chronic fatigue, which I struggled with for many years.

 And then one day I hit burn out, and I couldn’t go on anymore.
 I knew I had to step away from my career as a professional Engineer altogether.

 I now know that your strengths are so much more than just the things you’re good at.
 And the only way to feel completely fulfilled and satisfied in your work is to find and operate in your own unique Zone of Genius.

 And it’s all because I consciously chose to operate in my Zone of Genius.